 The core difference lies in understanding.
 Old systems listened for keywords.
 Modern AI understands intent, not just keywords.
 When a customer types “My card isn’t working,” AI doesn’t just search for “card” or “working.”
 It identifies the underlying problem, such as a payment issue, a frozen account, or perhaps a fraud alert.
 In such a way, it offers truly relevant help rather than a list of generic FAQs.
 This deep understanding is a key feature of advanced machine learning in banking systems that personalize interactions.

-Beyond understanding, today’s AI is built to improve.
+Beyond understanding, today’s generative AI is built to improve.
 It continuously learns from interactions.
-Every customer conversation, every resolved issue, and every feedback becomes data that refines its knowledge and response capabilities.
+Every customer conversation, every resolved issue, and every piece of customer feedback becomes data that refines its knowledge and response capabilities.
 This constant learning loop means the system gets smarter over time and better at adapting to new questions and emerging trends in customer behavior.

 AI powers the entire service journey, and it isn’t just chat.
 Think beyond a simple chatbot window.
 AI can route calls intelligently, analyze sentiment in real time, personalize website experiences, and even proactively reach out to customers based on predicted needs.
 More than a tool, AI in customer service becomes the connective tissue for a more cohesive service experience across all channels from initial inquiry to post-resolution follow-up.